broadinstitute/seqr-loading-pipelines/README.md

 To deploy all services to your Kubernetes cluster, run:

-    ./servctl deploy {label}   # label can be 'local', 'gcloud-dev', or 'gcloud-dev'
+    ./servctl deploy {label}   # label can be 'local', 'gcloud-dev', or 'gcloud-prod'

 The `./servctl` script also provides subcommands for performing common steps for managing and troubleshooting: